crack00ns/AIND---Diagonal-Sudoku-Solver/README.md

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-A: In case of a diagonal Sudoku problem, everything remains the same except we diagonal units to our list of units too.
+A: In case of a diagonal Sudoku problem, everything remains the same except we add diagonal units to our list of units too.
 This will make sure diagonal constraints are satisfied too.

 ### Install
 This project requires **Python 3**.